replit-discord/carnival/server/readme.md

 - username: `postgres`
 - password: `root`

+if you cant get the postgres db setup, thats okay, most things should work because a lot of things are mocked right now

 ## setup the database

 once installed postgresql, execute the queries written in the `setup.sql` file under the `/database` directory.